-There is a separate IRS limit on total combined employer and employee contributions that can be made to the Plan and any other defined contribution plans of the Marsh & McLennan Companies controlled group (Marsh & McLennan Companies and their subsidiaries).
-Under the limit, the total combined employer and employee contributions made on your behalf in the aggregate cannot exceed the lesser of 100% of your compensation or $57,000 for 2020.
-If you are age 50 or older by the end of 2020, the total combined contribution limit is increased to $63,500 (to include catch-up or Roth catch-up contributions).
+There is a separate IRS limit on total combined employer and employee contributions that can be made to the Plan and any other defined contribution plans of the Marsh McLennan controlled group (Marsh McLennan and their subsidiaries).
+Under the limit, the total combined employer and employee contributions made on your behalf in the aggregate cannot exceed the lesser of 100% of your compensation or $58,000 for 2021.
+If you are age 50 or older by the end of 2021, the total combined contribution limit is increased to $64,500 (to include catch-up or Roth catch-up contributions).

 Amounts considered for purposes of this limit include before-tax contributions, Roth 401(k) contributions, after-tax contributions, and Company matching contributions (as well as any MMC fixed company contributions received under the Marsh & McLennan Companies 401(k) Savings and Investment Plan prior to a participant's transfer to MMA).
 Rollover Contributions and loan repayments are not included in this limit.

 For purposes of this limit, compensation is defined as your annual compensation including any before-tax and/or Roth 401(k) contributions you make to benefit plans such as the Plan, Flexible Spending Account, medical coverage, dental coverage, Voluntary AD&D Insurance, or the Transportation Reimbursement Incentive Program (TRIP).
 The limit may be increased in future years if the IRS announces cost-of-living adjustments.

 In addition, the IRS requires that employee and Company contributions to the Plan meet certain non-discrimination tests.
 Failure to meet such tests may result in the contributions of higher-paid participants (and Company matching contributions) being further limited, reduced or forfeited.